jbshelton/which.gb/README.md

 - SGB-CPU 01
 - CPU SGB2
 - CPU CGB
+- CPU CGB A
-- CPU CGB A*
+- CPU CGB B (early)
-- CPU CGB B
+- CPU CGB B (late)
 - CPU CGB C
 - CPU CGB D
 - CPU CGB E
 - CPU AGB 0/A/A E
 - CPU AGB B/B E

-- GB Boy Colour, June 2020(?) and older*
-- GB Boy Colour, July 2020(?) and newer*
+Note that "early" and "late" may be inaccurate terms for the CGB B revisions, as "early" indicates that the wave channel has the same length counter behavior as a CPU CGB or CGB A, whereas "late" indicates slightly different behavior unique to CGB B (the channel requires one extra write to kill from the length counter glitch.)

+It can also detect and discern between a few different Gameboy clone SoCs!
+Here are the ones currently supported:

+- Kong Feng KF2001 (early- estimated to be 1997-2008)
+- Kong Feng KF2001 (late- estimated to be 2008-2009)
+- Kong Feng KF2005 (early GB Boy Colour) or KF2007 (later GB Boy Colour)

 ## Release Notes

+v0.4.1

+- Detect KF2001 clone SoCs based on different wave RAM corruption behavior, and discern between earlier and later revisions using channel 1 sweep behavior differences
+- Changed KF2005/KF2007 (GB Boy Colour) detection method to be based based on OAM DMA bus conflict behavior added in v0.4 instead of channel 2 length counter behavior in v0.3.GBBC
+- Added CGB B early and late detection based on channel 3 length counter behavior (however, it may just be unit specific)
+- Removed GB Boy Colour wave RAM test

+The OAM DMA conflict test actually returns $10 for CGB B and $00 for GB Boy Colour, though I need to test more units to verify the behavior properly.

+v0.4

+- Use an OAM DMA bus conflict to discern between devices with CPU CGB A and CPU CGB B revision SOCs.
+Thanks to [LIJI32](https://github.com/LIJI32/) for discovering this!

 v0.3.GBBC

 - Discern between CGB A and B using differences in the wave channel length counter.
-Seems to be non-deterministic, but actual CGB Bs are detected correctly.
-Others may be detected incorrectly as CGB A due to non-deterministic behavior.
-Tell me if your CGB detects as A and B on separate test runs!
+Behavior has since been used for early and late CGB B detection since CGB A cannot be detected using this method, but rather with other means.
-- Fixed GB Boy Colour being detected as CPU CGB C or CPU CGB
+- Fixed GB Boy Colour being detected as CPU CGB C (or CPU CGB)
 - Discern between CGB0/A/B and GB Boy Colour using channel 2's length counter.
-Instead of behaving like CGB0/A/B channel 1/2/4 (behavior is identical across those channels,) the channels behave like a true CGB B's wave channel length counter, which requires one extra write to NRx4 in order to disable the channel.
+Instead of behaving like CGB0/A/B channel 1/2/4 (behavior is identical across those channels,) the channels behave like a late CGB B's wave channel length counter, which requires one extra write to NRx4 in order to disable the channel.
-- Discern between older and newer GB Boy Colour SoCs with a different wave RAM test.
-I have not had the chance to test that many new GB Boy Colours to confirm this, so this detection feature may be removed due to it being non-deterministic.
+- Discern between older (pre-2018) and newer (post-2018) GB Boy Colour SoCs with a different wave RAM test.
+This detection feature has been removed due to it being unit specific and dependent on faulty wave RAM.

 v0.3